Main menu:

 While sharing Britain’s danger—

-May Ireland’s three-leaved shamrock be
+May Ireland’s three-

 The badge of each Connaught Ranger.